How to Structure Permanent Life Insurance to Surpass Buy Term and Invest Strategies

 Buy term and invest the difference is your best bet when it comes to life insurance—unless you find the right product and fund it properly.
-For high net worth investors looking who already invest in U.S. Treasuries as part of their bond portfolio, properly structuring certain permanent life insurance products can yield higher returns with the same underlying risk.
+For high net worth investors who already invest in U.S. Treasuries as part of their bond portfolio, properly structuring certain permanent life insurance products can yield higher returns with a similar underlying risk.

 In the absence of finding a low commission product and funding it properly, buy term and invest the difference is almost universally the way to go.
 Why is this?
 Because the high commissions paid to agents for most life insurance products result in low accumulation and surrender values when the policy owner cancels the policy (And 50% of these policy owners will cancel it within 10 years)